 - Identity theft monitoring on all three credit bureaus

-- Alerts for financial account takeovers, Social Security number tracing, change of address, court records and bookings, non-credit loans, sex offender registry, identity validation and more.
+- Alerts for financial account takeovers, Social Security number tracing, change of address, court records and bookings, non-credit loans, sex offender registry, identity validation, dark web monitoring, dark web surveillance reports and more.

-- Provides theft insurance for up to $1 million
+- Provides id theft insurance for up to $1 millio

 IdentityWorks Family is ideal for couples or anyone with children.
 It includes all the benefits of IdentityWorks Premium, plus: